-If you’ve ever had an upsetting experience, such as witnessing a car accident, only to replay the event over and over again in your head—you know what it’s like to have a ruminating thought.
+If you’ve ever had an upsetting experience — such as witnessing a car accident — only to replay the event over and over again in your head, then you know what it’s like to have a ruminating thought.

 Often experienced by those suffering from depression, anxiety, and post-traumatic stress disorder (PTSD), ruminating thoughts are excessive and intrusive thinking about negative or traumatic experiences.
 These thoughts hijack normal self-reflection in the brain and replace it with rumination, according to a meta-analysis published in Biological Psychiatry.

 In other words, ruminating thoughts play on an endless loop in your mind — preventing you from thinking clearly, sleeping soundly, and living your best life.
 Some people are just prone to them.